ehlui/smials_mithrandil_php/README.md

 One way to keep track of my daily progress (or weekly or monthly) and keep pushing myself on these kind of _100 days of coding_ challenge I just started.

-- I feel like I need to expand my point of view more than back-end java or python-like projects so far.
+- I feel like I need to expand my point of view more than back-end java or python-like projects and jobs so far I did.

 ### :heavy_check_mark: The Goal